By Farzad Ghotaslou – Art in Tanzania internship

 During the rainy season, the seasonal visitors scatter over a 20,000 sq km (12,500 sq miles) range until they exhaust the green plains, and the river calls once more.
 But

 Tarangire’s mobs of elephants are easily encountered, wet or dry.
-The swamps, tinged green year-round, are the focus for 550 bird varieties, the most breeding species in one habitat anywhere in the world.
+The swamps, tinged green year-round, are home to 550 bird varieties, the most breeding species in one habitat anywhere in the world.

 On drier ground, you find the Kori bustard, the heaviest flying bird; the stocking-thighed ostrich, the world’s largest bird; and small parties of ground hornbills blustering like turkeys.